shaneholloman/mcp-server-kagi-search/README.md

 ```

 ### Pose query that requires use of a tool
+Examples:
-e.g. "Who was time's 2024 person of the year?" for search, or "summarize this video: https://www.youtube.com/watch?v=jNQXAC9IVRw" for summarizer.
+- Search: *"Who was time's 2024 person of the year?"*
+- Summarizer: *"summarize this video: https://www.youtube.com/watch?v=jNQXAC9IVRw"*
+- Extract: *"extract the full content of https://en.wikipedia.org/wiki/Model_Context_Protocol"*
+- FastGPT: *"what's the latest stable Postgres release and when was it cut?"* (returns an answer with citations)

 ### Debugging
 Run: